oracle-livelabs/apex/apex-professional-hol22/6-calculate-fees-activities/6-calculate-fees-activities.md

-# Add Activities and Connections
+# Add Calculate Fees Workflow Activities and Connections

 ## Introduction

-In this lab, you will continue building the Doctor Appointment Workflow, focusing on defining activities, setting parameters, and creating conditional branches.
+In this lab, you will continue building the Calculate Fees Workflow, focusing on defining activities, setting parameters, and creating conditional branches.

 ### Objectives

 In this lab, you will:

-- Create and configure the workflow by adding activities and connections.
+- Create and configure the Calculate Fees workflow by adding activities and connections.

 Estimated Time: 45 minutes